rev-net/memo/pitch.md

 ## Big bet

-We think revnets – an expression of the juicebox language – can help more onchain-oriented startups become high net-worth economies, global communities, interconnected products, and co-owned brands that outcompete traditional alternatives.
+We think revnets – an expression of the juicebox language – can help millions of startups become global movements, high net-worth interconnected economies, and retail-owned brands that outcompete traditional alternatives.

 <!-- TODO: Should we have a graphic here? -->